 So mindset is everything and we should focus on what we can control.

-3 – Gather your tribe – many of you will be home-working so organise virtual coffees but be strict with the topics – don’t make it a doom and gloom session.
-Perhaps start every coffee with positive or funny story.
+Many of you will be home-working so organise virtual coffees but be strict with the topics – don’t make it a doom and gloom session.
+Perhaps start every coffee with a positive or funny story.
 Holding a hot drink is proven to make you feel warm and fuzzy.
-We are loving HouseParty app, you can even play Pictionary with friends on it, in fact my social life has actually improved in isolation!
+We are loving the HouseParty app, you can even play Pictionary with friends on it, in fact my social life has actually improved in isolation!